Filed under:

 So how can Brooks be this strong?
 Even Red wasn’t this strong.
 If he wasn’t given a purpose by Andy, he would have decided not to stay too.

-Man's search for meaning, by Victor Frankl
+Man’s Search For Meaning by Victor Frankl

-Screenshot from the Book
+Paragraphs from the book

-In the movie Andy thinks like this as well.
+In the movie, Andy thinks like this as well.
 He even shares one of his fantasies with Red.
 Fixing boats, charter fishing, living in a place with no memory.
 Zihuatanejo.

 We are to believe Brooks never thought like this.
 He might have fantasized about life outside of the prison cell, but along the way he stopped.
 He probably thought it was stupid.
+He probably thought, “My life is gone.
+What’s even the point of dreams anymore?”

-Mention of Brooks in the book
+Mention of Brooks in the book written by Stephen King

 Saving Brooks

+But waiting for what?
 Is it even worth it?
 You know, pushing someone around 70 years old to go on when he has absolutely no one and nothing, just for the sake of us wanting it to look like a happy ending?
-Now, this is a thousand years old question with an impossible answer.
-But we can’t stop here saying it’s impossible.
-We want it to look good, look natural.
-That’s why we asked the question in the first place.
+Isn’t it better he escaped from this life, this hell, and perhaps hopefully, start over in the next one?

 Franz Kafka